 The influence of color in office

-The color scheme you choose for your office can have a dramatic effect on clients and visitors, either creating a subliminally good or bad perception of your business.
+What you choose for the colors of your office can have a dramatic effect on your clients and other visitors.
+These effects are subliminal and instinctive, creating either a good or bad perception of your business.

 General Office Space

-Cool colors such as blue and green will keep a calm atmosphere, but too many of these colors may slow staff productivity.
-Adding a bit of a warmer color such red, yellow, or orange in the space will increase the energy flow and improve productivity.
+Blues and greens will keep a calm atmosphere, but too much of these colors and staff productivity may slow.
+Adding a small amount of red, orange or yellow somewhere in the space will increase the energy flow and enhance productivity.

-Alternatingly, too much red could become a source of anger and aggression, too much orange or peach will create a talkative social atmosphere, while too much yellow can cause an environment to feel stressful to some.
+Too much red and aggression and anger may be the result, too much orange or peach color will create a social and talkative atmosphere, while too much yellow will cause anxiety and stress in some.

 Training and Lecture Rooms

-Turquoise is a good color for teaching and helps calm the nerves of public speakers.
-Printing on yellow colored handouts is beneficial for recipients in retaining what they are reading.
+Turquoise helps in calming the nerves of public speakers and is a good color for teaching.
+Printing on yellow colored handouts assists recipients to retain what they are reading.

-For those participating in training, some yellow in front of them, either on the wall or behind a teaching board, can help them retain what is being taught.
+Some yellow in front of participants who are participating in the training, either on the wall or behind a teaching board, will help them to retain what you are teaching.